HOME | HISTORY | POWER RANKINGS | RANKINGS | HALL OF FAME | ADVISORS

 1931:

-Coach Walterskirchen and Coach Thorton installed the Notre Dame style of football for the season and after the season opening slaughter of Bellingham, decided he would cut his roster down to 28 players.
+Coach Walterskirchen and Coach Thornton installed the Notre Dame style of football for the season and after the season opening slaughter of Bellingham, decided he would cut his roster down to 28 players.
 The matchup between The 'Jackets and Gonzaga was attended by an estimated 18,000 fans and Jim Thorpe put on a kicking exhibition at halftime.
 Thurle Thornton rifled a 25-yd pass to Ralph Welch in the final minute to tie the game and Oscar Jones kicked the extra point to total 7 points on the day for the 13-12 win.

 Added Al Holmes, 1930 captain of the Washington Huskies and "Gob" Wentworth also of UW to the line.
 "Pest" Welch was voted by Gonzaga as one of the best players they faced in 1931.